Descending into the depths

 return Descend

-First we create a target that targets actors with the stair component within range 1.
-Then we create our Descend action, which is really similar to Die except we send a different message.
+First we create a target that targets actors with the Stair component within range 1.
+Then we create our Descend action, which is similar to Die but yields a different message.

 if keybindOffsets[action] then